milvus-io/milvus/docs/design_docs/index_design.md

 ### 8.3.3 MetaTable

-In order to maintain the status information of the index, we introduced MetaTable to record the status information of the index.
+To maintain the status information of the index, we introduced MetaTable to record the status information of the index.
 In order to ensure that the MetaTable information is not lost after IndexCoord is powered off and restarted, we write the MetaTable information into etcd.
 When the IndexCoord service starts, it will first load the existing Meta information from etcd, and then monitor the changes of Meta through watchNodeLoop.
 In order to distinguish